Android Wear smartwatches so far

 The newest smartwatches were announced at IFA 2014 care of Sony and Asus.
 They couldn't be more different.

 Sony said it purposely stuck with a square-shaped display on its Sony Smartwatch 3 because it's better.
-It also added a GPS chip to its specs - a first for Android Wear.
+It also stores music in its 4GB of internal storage and adds a GPS chip to its specs - firsts for Android Wear.

 Fixing a major complain of ours regarding proprietary chargers, Sony opted to include a micro USB port for charging.
 Brilliant.
 It also promises a longer battery life, but that remains to be tested.

 Asus went a different route with the Asus ZenWatch.
 It's boxy, but still stylish with a stitched leather strap and 2.5D curved glass.

 Even though manufacturers can't fundamentally change Android Wear, a nifty Asus ZenUI Wellness app makes use of the watch's nine-axis sensor and makes good on Asus' promise to make a health gadget.

 The Sony Smartwatch 3 will go on sale in October for $250 (£190, likely AU$275), while Asus ZenWatch is soon to be available for pre-order but no officially confirmed price is known.

 LG G Watch is a little more awkwardly titled, as if it's a typo with too many Gs.
 Just as awkward is the fact that the Moto 360 dissed square-faced smartwatches in its unveil.